Digital-Alchemy-TS/documentation/docs/core/reference/libraries/create-library.md

 Rollups ([`RollupLibraries`](./rollup-libraries)) are accepted in `implies` and are flattened recursively.

-:::caution Types of implied members across packages `implies` has the **same** cross-package typing limitation as rollups.
-The implier's emitted `.d.ts` carries no type edge to its implied members (the `implies` field is `RollupMember[]`, not a captured tuple), so a consumer that imports *only* the implier does **not** receive the members' types — they wire at runtime, but `params.member` is untyped.
-To expose them, register the bundle on `LoadedRollups` in the implier's module, exactly like a rollup.
+:::tip Types of implied members travel automatically — with named `function` services `CreateLibrary` captures `implies` as a `const` tuple (a third type parameter on `LibraryDefinition`), so the implier's emitted `.d.ts` references each implied member by `typeof import("./member.mjs").Service` — a real module edge.
+The member's own `LoadedModules` augmentation rides that edge, so a consumer that imports **only** the implier gets each member's service APIs on `TServiceParams`, both **typed and wired**, with no `LoadedRollups` block and no manual re-export.

+This holds **only when the implied library's services are literal named `function` declarations**.
+An arrow / anonymous service is serialized structurally inline with no import edge, so its augmentation never travels — the member still wires, but `params.member` is untyped.
+For an implied member that must ship arrow services, fall back to registering the bundle on `LoadedRollups`, like a nameless rollup.
 See [Library composition](../../guides/library-composition).
 :::

 ### `priorityInit`